ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 Version 3.1 is a somewhat complicated implementation of the protocol.
 When creating the encrypted message to send to the device there is a lot of steps involved, e.g. m5sum of the entire message is embedded into the message itself.
 And some of the data is base64 encoded, and some not, so it is a bit challenging to encode and decode.
 The nice thing however is that it sends status messages in clear text so it is easier to poke the device to verify that it is alive (v 3.3 of the protocol encrypts everything).
 Controlling the device require the message to be encrypted, and the device also answer encrypted.
 However, requesting status, the messages comes through as clear text.

 ### Version 3.3 Protocol
 Version 3.3 of the tuya protocol is somewhat cleaner, everything is encrypted in both directions.
 Hence, you have to have a correct key to be able to see any readable data from the device.
-They are removed all the md5sum, base64 encoding etc. which makes for a simpler implementation.
+They have removed all the md5sum, base64 encoding etc. which makes for a simpler implementation.

 Here is an example of data coming from the device:
 ```